 Hydralazine / isosorbide dinitrate Side Effects

-Some side effects of hydralazine / isosorbide dinitrate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for hydralazine / isosorbide dinitrate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydralazine / isosorbide dinitrate: oral tablet

 If you experience any of the following serious side effects, stop taking hydralazine and isosorbide dinitrate and seek emergency medical attention:

 an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives);

 irregular heartbeat; or

 numbness, tingling, pain, or weakness of your arms or legs;